Here are more aerial images of Campbellton, New Brunswick and area — this time featuring the beautiful fall colours the region is famous for.

 6. Atop Sugarloaf Mountain.
 Enjoying the view [remember, click to enlarge] are Josee Doucet, Myah Barristo and Alex Jones.
 [October 2017]

 7. The Canadian flag on the Sugarloaf up close.
 If you’re wondering why the RCMP didn’t put up a larger flag it’s because the flagpole — a donation — isn’t big enough.
+The flag, flying high above the Sugarloaf, has fast become a Campbellton icon.
 [October 2017]

 8. Spot the viewing platform?
 [October 2017]